What is an electronic invoice?

 Let's go back to the beginning.
 The electronic invoice (with legal value) has a definition published in the General Tax Code in Article 289.

 What does this article tell us?
 Here is the definition: an invoice is considered electronic by the tax authorities if and only if the invoicing process is dematerialised from start to finish.
 That is, at no point is the invoice printed.

-A paper invoice that is scanned via an ADP/ADR tool is therefore not considered to be electronic: it is the paper copy that retains the legal value in this case.
+A paper invoice that is scanned via an ADP/ADR tool is therefore not considered to be electronic: the paper copy retains the legal value in this case.

 This definition is still valid as it stands for the time being.
 Although it is expected to evolve a bit by 2024, including clarifications on invoice formats and mandatory mentions.
 We will keep you informed 😉

 Every year, about 2 billion invoices are issued in France.
 An impressive figure that shows how important it is to go digital.
 Indeed, the electronic invoice is an opportunity to accompany your company towards the digital transformation.
 The generalization of the electronic format is also part of the 2020 Finance Law.
 What are the objectives of this law?

 - Increase the competitiveness of companies by reducing their administrative costs and increase their productivity through dematerialization;